 A hand knotted rugs brings in timeless style and a precious vibe to the home.
 Skillfully handcrafted by artisans, hand-knotted area rugs are a result of techniques that got passed down by generations.
 The oldest handmade rug on record is the Pazyryk Rug, which dates back to the 4th century BC.
 Even today, hand knotted rugs have got a touch of sacredness, as a weaver spends months tying the knots to form beautiful patterns.

-Getting hand-knotted area rugs means bringing in a classic and energized feeling into the home.
+Getting hand knotted area rug means bringing in a classic and energized feeling into the home.
 It is like breathing life into a space. hand knotted rugs are the 'cream of the crop' when we talk about carpets and rugs.
-The exquisite beauty, fine craftsmanship, and impeccable durability make hand knotted area rugs the masterpieces that every home deserves.
+The exquisite beauty, fine craftsmanship, and impeccable durability make hand knotted area rug the masterpieces that every home deserves.

 What is a Hand-Knotted Rug?

 Hand-knotted rugs are crafted meticulously with traditional hand knotted rugs techniques on specially designed looms.
 The method of knotting these rugs has come to us from central Asia and dates back to more than a thousand years.
 The creation of these rugs is a labor-intensive process that requires refined expertise.
 The unique weaving technique used in making a hand-knotted rug involves thousands of knots inserted and then tied individually to the base or the rug's foundation.
 The knots combine to form the pile, and the entire process works from the bottom going up.